Gay Manila City Guide

 Whilst the number of gay venues in Manila is small, the scene itself is quite lively with lots of character, especially during Pride or a big party weekend.

-Launched in 2015, JUNGLE Circuit Party is now the biggest LGBT event in The Philippines and one of the fastest-growing in Asia.
-The organisers host regular gay dance parties in various cities across the country.
+Launched in 2015, JUNGLE Circuit Party is one of the biggest LGBT parties in The Philippines and one of the fastest-growing in Asia.
+The organisers host annual gay dance parties in various cities across the country.

 Getting to Manila

 The Ninoy Aquino International Airport (NAIA, MNL) is Manila's main airport, connecting flights from overseas.
-Most airlines use Terminal 1, except Philippine Airlines (Terminal 2) and Cebu Pacific, Airphil Express and All Nippon Airways (Terminal 3).
-Terminal 4 is for domestic flights.
+Most international airlines use Terminal 1, while Terminals 2 and 4 are for domestic flights.
+Terminal 3, the biggest of all four terminals, is for both domestic and international flights, making it the busiest.

 If you have connecting flights from Manila, allow at least 3-4 hours for transit (and if possible, choose flights that leave from the same Terminal), as domestic flights are often delayed and traffic between Terminals can be congested.